 Minn.
 Stat.
-Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Part V. Client-Directed Support Program - For Counties § 375.18, subd.
+Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Part VII.
+Client-Directed Support Program - For Counties § 375.18, subd.
 1c A. If the county has implemented a client-directed support program that authorizes responsible parties for county human services and public health clients to expend public funds for the benefit of the clients without complying with Minn.
 Stat. §§ 475.18, subd.
-1b, 384.13, 471.38, or 471.391: 1.
-Was the program implemented by the county board upon approval by the department of human services?
-2. Does the county board have internal accounting and administrative control procedures to ensure proper disbursement of public funds?
-3. Do these procedures include county-owned demand deposit accounts and periodic review of the program by the county board? §§ 471.38, subds.
-3 & 3a & 385.071 Part VI.
-Electronic Funds Transfer - For Counties and School Districts A. Counties and school districts may make electronic funds transfers under certain conditions.
-1. A school district may make electronic funds transfers for: a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
-A county may use electronic funds transfers for investment purposes and for all county expenditures.
-B. Did the county or school district use electronic funds transfers only for the above enumerated transactions?
-C. In the case of a county, did the county board establish policies and procedures for investment and expenditure transactions by electronic transfer?
+1b; 384.13; 471.38; or 471.391: Was the program implemented by the county board upon approval by the department of human services?
+Does the county board have internal accounting and administrative control procedures to ensure proper disbursement of public funds?
+Do these procedures include county-owned demand deposit accounts and periodic review of the program by the county board?
+Part VIII.
+Electronic Funds Transfer - For School Districts §§ 471.38, subds.
+3 and 3a A. School districts may make electronic funds transfers under certain conditions.
+A school district may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
+B. Did the school district use electronic funds transfers only for the above enumerated transactions?
+C. Did the school district enact a plan containing the following policy controls requiring: annual delegation of authority to make electronic funds transfers to a designated business administrator?
+2. the disbursing bank to keep a certified copy of delegation of authority?
+3. identification of the initiator of each electronic transfer?
+4. the initiator to document the request and obtain approval for each transfer from the designated business administrator, prior to the transaction?